uxiyon/pianochords/docs/source/documentation.rst

 The ``--zoom`` (short: ``-z``) option set the zoom factor of the output image.
 The value is a float number (e.g 2.45), but an integer is allowed (e.g 5)

+piano
+'''''

+The ``--piano`` (short ``-p``) option switches to the 88 piano keyboard size, from A0 to C8 keys.

+Without this option, two behaviour are possible:

+* if notes contain octave information, the keyboard is auto-sized with enough full scales to represent every chord of the given list
+* if notes **do not** contain octave information, then the lower octave is number 4 and upper octaves are created according to the provided notes.

+  * Redondant notes are represented on upper octave.

+    For example the serie ``'C D C'`` will be translated into ``'C4 D4 C5'``

+  * notes lower than previous ones in a serie will be set to the upper octave.

+    For example ``'E G# B D'`` will be translated into ``'E4 G#4 B4 D5'`` because ``D`` is lower than the other notes, and the order of the notes in a chord must be ordered from low to high.

 export
 ''''''